robweber/vsmp-plus/INSTALL.md

 # Install

 I installed this on a base install of [Raspberry Pi OS](https://www.raspberrypi.org/downloads/) (formally Raspbian).
 If you use some other method some of this libraries may already exist but this is assuming you have a fresh OS.

 ## Hardware

 Most of this hardware is identical to the build by Tom Whitwell, although I used a different picture frame.
 Any frame you can modify will work.

 * RaspberyPi 4 with SD card and power suppply
 * 7.5 inch e-paper screen [link](https://www.waveshare.com/product/displays/e-paper/epaper-1/7.5inch-e-paper-hat.htm)
 * A photo frame.
 I used [this one from Target](https://www.target.com/p/5-34-x-7-34-picture-holder-frame-black-room-essentials-8482/-/A-77656810#lnk=sametab).

 __Notes on the frame:__ I found this one to be a good buy since it has a slideout piece with a gap behind it.
 This was useful for mounting some of the components.
 The base is also super sturdy.

 The display itself connects to the GPIO pins of the Pi.
 There are some pictures in the above link and some basic instructions with the device.

 ## Software Install

 I won't get into the details of installing the Raspberry Pi OS.
 There are other good guides on that if you're unsure.
 Just make sure you have it installed with SSH enabled.
 Once you have access to the system you can run the following commands to get the software components working.

+### Clone Repo and Install Libraries
 ```
 # enable SPI - very important https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/
 sudo raspi-config